 All students interested in taking the course must complete the request for registration form on right side of this page.

 Upper-level undergraduate students seeking to take the course for credit must first gain approval from their advisor and then contact firstname.lastname@example.org for registration procedures.

 Non-matriculated, non-NYU and non-credit participants should contact email@example.com for directions on how to apply.

 For all inquiries about the program, contact firstname.lastname@example.org.

-Join us for an information session on Monday, February 11, 2013 at 1:30pm at NYU Wagner to learn more about this course and Wagner's other summer courses abroad.
+Join us for an information session on Friday, February 3, 2014, 1:30pm, at NYU Wagner to learn more about this course and Wagner's other summer courses abroad.
 The exact date, time and RSVP will be posted here the week of December 16, 2013.

 To request registration for a Summer 2014 course abroad, please complete this online form.
 The priority deadline will be Friday, February 14, 2014 at 9am, with applications accepted thereafter based on space available.